salvatore-dimartino/mcp-gpu/README.md

 make all
 ```
 The executable `parallel_mcp_on_gpus` will be created in the main directory.
-In case you use different hardware changes the SM Architecture that has been set by default at `sm_86` and `compute_86`.
+In case you use different hardware, please change the SM Architecture that has been set by default at `sm_86` and `compute_86`.

 ## Usage

-Options will be available launching the command
+Options will be available launching the command `h`

 ```
 ./parallel_mcp_on_gpus -h
 ```
-Pay attention you cannot launch the raw asii adjacency list input graph format it, first of all must be converted in a binary format. for instance if the input graph is a market format:
+Pay attention you cannot launch the raw ascii adjacency list input graph format, first of all must be converted in a binary format. for instance if the input graph is a market format:

 ```
 ./parallel_mcp_on_gpus -g <input_graph.mtx> -r <output_graph.bel> -m convert